Disney's Animal Kingdom Theme Park

 After a 6-month pregnancy, females usually give birth to twins—once a year in the wild and up to twice a year in zoo environments.
 Newborns are completely dependent on their families for survival.
 The entire group helps with childcare, carrying infants on their backs until about 4 months of age, and teaching them everything they will need to know to survive as adults.

 Like people, cotton-tops sleep at night.
 In the wild they have multiple “sleeping trees” but generally do not use the same tree on consecutive nights.
 They move silently through the forest to avoid attracting any attention to where the group will sleep for the night.
 The entire group sleeps in the nook of a tree covered with vines to hide from predators.

 Cotton-tops eat more than 40 species of fruit, and they usually swallow the seeds!
 They can swallow seeds as big as peanuts—equivalent to a human swallowing an avocado pit.
 As tamarins travel through the forest, the seeds are eliminated in their feces, packed in their own natural “fertilizer.”
 Almost 80% of those seeds later germinate into new plants!

 What can you do to help Cotton-Top Tamarins—more than you might think!

-Buy recycled, forest-friendly products (like paper and pencils) to help reduce forest destruction
+Protect nature and buy recycled, forest-friendly products (like paper and pencils) to help reduce forest destruction.

-Purchase handmade eco-mochila bags, which help Colombian families earn income and reduce their dependence on forest resources
+Help reduce waste and litter in the forest by purchasing handmade eco-mochila bags, which help Colombian families earn income and reduce their dependence on forest resources.

-Visit the websites below and discover how Disney is making the world a better place—and all the fun, creative ways you can help make a real difference!
+See how Disney is protecting the cotton-top tamarins—and all the fun, creative ways you can help make a real difference, too!